 If you work in an office setting, will the employer provide you with ergonomic office equipment to prevent work-related strains?
 If you will be doing manual type tasks, is there adequate safety gear?
 Is relevant information about workplace safety posted clearly?
 These are all things to consider and ask, before accepting a position.

-A workplace-related accident could result in a life-altering injury or even death; don’t accept a job with a company that doesn’t value every employee’s safety.
+A workplace-related accident could result in a life-altering injury or even death; don’t accept a job offer with a company that doesn’t value every employee’s safety.

 6. Is There Room for Growth?